Laws of Religion

 Source texts on the Internet.
 We have prepared these summaries solely from English translations.
 It is our hope that they will provide a gateway into some of the central literature of Islamic law for the interested English-speaking reader.

 Some of the texts cited in our summaries are readily available on the Internet in English.
-Multiple translations of the Qur’an can be found on many websites including here and here.
-The hadith collections of al-Bukhari and Muslim (and others) can be read here and downloaded here.
-A limited preview of The Distinguished Jurist’s Primer is available here (Volume 1) and here (Volume 2); Full text online and download for Volume 1 is here and here and for Volume 2 is here and here.
-The full text of Keller’s translation of Reliance of the Traveller can be downloaded as a pdf file from various websites such as this one.
-The Risala of al-Shafi‛i can be downloaded here.
+Multiple translations of the Qur’an can be found on many websites including here, here and here.
+The hadith collections of al-Bukhari and Muslim (and others), as cited by us, can be read here and downloaded here.
+Part or all of these hadith collections, with somewhat different numbering systems, can be found here, here and here.
+The full text of Volume 1 of The Distinguished Jurist’s Primer is here and here and of Volume 2 is here and here.
+Reliance of the Traveller can be found here and here.
 Readers are strongly encouraged to read at least some of the cited passages from these sources.

 Abbreviations used in footnotes: